 2. Wrap any loose items like capos, tools, bridge covers, whammy bars, straps, etc… that are in the case, in newspaper or paper towels and put them inside a taped bag or baggie inside the storage compartment of the case.
 This is important, as we do not want any loose items bouncing around, or coming out of the storage compartment and scratching or damaging the guitar.

-3. Remove the endpin (strap button on bottom end of guitar), then wrap it and place it in a storage compartment.
+3. Remove the endpin (strap button on bottom end of guitar), then wrap it and place it in the case storage compartment.
 The endpin is usually screwed in, however if not, just try pulling it out.
-If it does not easily come out, pad the area with newspaper well.
+If it does not easily come out, pad the area with paper towels well.

 4. Packing inside the case: The Idea is to keep the guitar snug inside the case, but not too tight.
 Many times the case may be slightly oversized for the guitar, and without padding inside the case, the guitar will move around inside the case.
-You want to avoid this by padding around the guitar with newspaper or paper towels.
+You want to avoid this by padding around and on top of the guitar with paper towels.
 Please do not use bubble wrap or peanuts inside the case.

-Fold some newspaper and pad enough around the sides and bottom end of the guitar to keep still, but make sure you’re still able to close the case easily without a much pressure on the gutiar.
-Use crumbled up newspaper to fill in empty places.
+Fold some paper towels and pad enough around the sides, bottom, top and along the neck of the guitar to keep still, but make sure you’re still able to close the case easily without a much pressure on the guitar.
+Use crumbled up paper towels to fill in empty places.

-Make sure the headstock and tuners are not resting on the bottom of the case by putting paper under the neck.
-Pack lightly underneath headstock, You want to keep things still without pressure on the headstock area.
-Continue by placing crumbled up paper around the sides of neck and atop of the bridge area of the guitar.
-Finally, add some crumbled up paper to any empty areas on the sides of the headstock.
+Make sure the headstock and tuners are not resting on the bottom of the case by putting paper towels under the neck.
+Pack snug but lightly underneath and on top of the headstock, You want to keep things still without pressure on the headstock area.
+Continue by placing crumbled up paper towels around the sides of neck and atop of the bridge area of the guitar.
+Finally, add some crumbled up paper towels to any empty areas on the sides of the headstock.
 After you are through, close the case.
 There should be no shifting or movement of the guitar inside the case.

 Electric Guitar Additional Info